 In the SqlDataSource control, specify the following properties:

-SelectCommand Set to the query that you want to execute for this data control.
+SelectCommand Set to the query you want to execute for this data control.
 The syntax of the query depends on the data source you are accessing.

 You can now bind other controls, such as the GridView control, to the SqlDataSource control

 I think it might be worthwhile to make sure that IIS, QODBC, and QuickBooks can all talk to each other first before questioning ASP.NET connection types and strings.